 Taking the guesswork out of running is really helpful for me.
 When I have a training plan, I know exactly what I’ll be doing each week, and I don’t have an easy excuse to skip.

 Create a calendar for yourself or look up a training plan.
 There are a LOT of options online.
-I also have training plans in my Get Your Run On online course.
+I also have training plans in my online running course.
 Or hire a run coach to get a plan created JUST for you!

 We all struggle with motivation and that’s okay!
 It’s part of the process.
 The key is to figure out what helps you head out the door, day after day, week after week and year after year.
 I hope some or all of these tips help you do just that!